ilastik/ilastik.github.io/documentation/multicut/multicut.md

 #### Multicut

-The multicut algorithm uses boundary evidence to connect superpixels in to larger objects - the multicut segmentation.
+The multicut algorithm uses boundary evidence to connect superpixels into larger objects - the multicut segmentation.
 Whether the boundary evidence is taken directly from the boundary probability map, or from a trained Random Forest, it will indicate strength of evidence with values between 0.0 (weak) and 1.0 (strong).

 **Threshold** - threshold boundary evidence for the multicut algorithm.